 Ontario Construction Report staff writer

-A 72-storey mixed-use building with a hotel and residential units has been approved for land on Stanley Avenue in Niagara Falls.
+A 72-storey mixed-use building with a hotel and residential units – the tallest building in Ontario outside Toronto has been approved for land on Stanley Avenue in Niagara Falls.

 The development will feature “Sky Lounge” on its 56th floor.
-On top of the Sky Lounge is an “Sky Garden.”
+On top of the Sky Lounge is a “Sky Garden.”
 This will contain an exterior rooftop lounge and pool.

 Following a public meeting last Tuesday, city council approved the plan to transform an area that for many years has housed a partially built hotel that was never completed.